Recording Studio of the Canadian troubadour

 You need to be well prepared to know what you want as an artist and convey your vision to your producer.
 The better prepared you are will save you time and money.

 Your producer should be pushing you to your limits to get the best they can from you.
 They want to give you the best for your money.
 If you really put forward a strong effort, your team will almost always provide the same level of effort back to you.
 If you put in little or no effort to give your best, you can only assume you will get little effort back.
 If you do not care, neither will your team.

 Tom Martel & Willy Rivet

-It is a great feeling to hire local studio musicians from the Ottawa Valley to work on my projects.
-Each project is different and I rely on my producer to select the best available studio musicians to work with him on my projects.
+Doug feels great in hiring local studio musicians from the Ottawa Valley to work on his projects.
+Each project is different and he relies on his producer to select the best available studio musicians to work with him on his projects.
 Experienced studio musicians can be vital to the success of your projects.
-Inviting you buddies from your jam sessions with little or no studio experience might cost you more studio time and delays you had not expected.
+Inviting your buddies from your jam sessions with little or no studio experience might cost you more studio time and delays you had not expected.

-Not only do I want to create a great product but I want the entire team to work well together and have fun in the process.
+Not only does Doug want to create a great product but he wants the entire team to work well together and have fun in the process.
 Letting each person on the team have fun and make suggestions, truly creates a superior product in the end.

-Tom Martel on drums and Willy Rivet on bass are two of the many musicians that have been part of my team.
+Tom Martel on drums and Willy Rivet on bass are two of the many musicians that have been part of Doug's team.